Photo Credit: OFC Media via Phototek

-16-year-old striker Luke Brooke-Smith has just been training with the Wellington Phoenix.
+16-year-old striker Luke Brooke-Smith has just been signed by the Wellington Phoenix.
 It’s easy to see why the New Zealand U-16 international has attracted the attention of the A-League club, having been an impressive performer in helping New Zealand win the OFC U-16 Championship in Tahiti.

 The son of a former British BMX champion (Phil), Luke Brooke-Smith has achieved fame as a junior BMX star.
 An eight-time national champion, he finished second at the junior world championships in 2019 in Belgium.